 I played Super Mario Bros. on SNES when I was a kid.
 I played it over and over for years.
-Occasionally, I played racing games on the original PlayStation, as well as some Tomb Raider II, which I never beat.
-I didn’t touch any more games until a few years ago when I got into it regularly–and I haven’t stopped.
-Starting at 28 though, I struggle with issues that other gamers mastered years ago.
+I had Donkey Kong Country I and II, Tiny Tunes, and a couple of Disney games.
+That’s all I needed.
+As a teenager, my experience with gaming was racing games on the original PlayStation and Tomb Raider II, which I never beat.
+I didn’t touch any more games until a few years ago when Plants Vs. Zombies: Garden Warfare II introduced me to shooters…sort of.

-However, I maintain it as one of my favorite activities to do, despite maybe not being the best player ever.
-The experience has been exciting and rewarding.
+However, I maintain it as one of my favorite activities to do, despite maybe not being very good a lot of the time.
+The experience has been exciting and fun, plus a very social way to engage with friends.
+My boyfriend and I also hang out a lot by playing games together online.
 I also realized that you could take away many life lessons from it, if you really looked.

 I’ve heard this one is a virtue.
-Good things come to those who wait, after all.
+Also, something about good things come to those who wait?
 It’s because the early bird catches the worm.
 Ah!
 I can’t stop talking in cliches!
 Video games require a certain level of patience for a variety of different aspects.
 Learning fighting combos, battling difficult bosses, or navigating a jumping puzzle will teach you in a hurry to slow down and accept your fate.
 If you want to succeed, you have to be patient.
-Angry fits of frustration rarely make it happen any faster.
+Angry fits of frustration rarely make it happen any faster (that hasn’t stopped me from trying that route a time or two).

 It’s a good skill to have in life, too.
 Take your time when doing important things.
 After all, haste makes waste.
 Ah!
 I’m doing it again.
 But I do have to remember patience when I’m trying to rush through something.
 I’ve seen the sloppy results of my rushing, and it’s not pretty.
 I also do this with BIG IMPORTANT LIFE DECISIONS that I should definitely take my time on.
 I just like to have things marked off as done, instead of waiting around.
 I have to remind myself that it’s not just “waiting” around though.
 Being patient can help you make a better decision and help you tune into your rational side, if you’re prone to impulsiveness like me.